 To cite a chapter in a book, use the author’s last name and “in” with “Chapter in” and the chapter title.
 Example: ( Hagedorn, John.
 Page 42-43 in Advancing the Study of English Language Learners.)

-When learning how to cite in research paper, the Chicago Manual of Style cites the last name first with a comma separating it from the year of publication: Smith, W. Earl (2006).
+When learning how to cite in research paper, the Chicago Manual of Style mentions the last name first with a comma separating it from the year of publication: Smith, W. Earl (2006).
 For example, Lippmann, Philip (1923).
 “Public Opinion.”
 The Public Opinion Quarterly.
 Vol. 5. pp 1–8.

 The author’s last name is usually the first part of the citation.
-For example: Warren, Paul (1977), “The Muralist’s Return.”
+For example, Warren, Paul (1977), “The Muralist’s Return.”
 In A Catalog of Modern Creative Writing.
 Ed. by G. St. Clair.
 New York: Rinehart.

 It is necessary to use a citation to have your work recognized.
 It’s also important to cite the author’s original work and not plagiarize their ideas or words.
 Citations will verify that you are using credible sources.
 If you need help learning how to cite in a research paper, contact us for instant help.
 Proficientwriter.com is simply the best when one needs help on how to cite in research paper.